OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 # A: Training and Awareness

 ## Maturity 1
+### Benefit
+Stakeholders involved in producing software have an appreciation for the difficulty of creating secure software and the value of a secure SDLC.
 ### Activity
 Conduct security awareness training for all roles currently involved in the management, development, testing, or auditing of the software.
 The goal is to increase the awareness of application security threats and risks, as well as security best practices and secure software design principles.
 The training may be developed internally or procured externally, and may be delivered in-person or using Computer Based Training (CBT).
 Ideally, training should be delivered in-person to offer participants the benefit of participating in a discussion as a team, rather than receiving one-on-one through a CBT.